 The problem is when we follow our logic, we often forget to listen to our hearts.

 I have a cousin who reminds me of myself (our demeanor, mannerisms, and quiet nature), but we took two different paths in life.
 He majored in landscaping (I forget the technical name of the degree, but my mom called it gardening…) because it was his passion.
 I remember my mother saying he would never make any money doing that.

-His landscaping company made over $16 million in revenue about five years ago (it has grown since) and has won several business awards.
+His landscaping company made over $16 million in revenue about five years ago (and it has grown since) and has won several business awards.

 I, however, listened to logic and society (and parents, of course).
 Got good grades, went to business school, did my masters, and got a job at a prestigious firm.

 Then I got burnt out, left my job, and now I have an ungodly amount of student debt.

 Who do you think came out the winner?

 Following logic vs. following your heart: the heart wins every time.

 Give up what society wants for you.
 Give up your servitude to materialism.
 Put your heart's desire first.

 And trust that the Universe will provide for you.